databendlabs/databend/docs/doc/21-load-data/index.md

 ### Supported File Locations

-- Stage:  Databend loads data from staged files.
-A Databend stage can be internal or external.
-For more information, see [What are Databend Stages](../30-reference/30-sql/00-ddl/40-stage/index.md#what-are-databend-stages).

-- Bucket or container: Databend loads data from files stored in an object storage bucket or container.
-For the object storage solutions supported by Databend, see [Supported Object Storage Solutions](../10-deploy/00-understanding-deployment-modes.md#supported-object-storage-solutions).
+Databend can load data from files that are stored in local file system, [Supported Object Storage Solutions](../10-deploy/00-understanding-deployment-modes.md#supported-object-storage-solutions), and remote servers.

-- Local file system: Databend loads data from local files.

-- Remote server: Databend loads data from remote files (including [IPFS](https://ipfs.tech)) accessible by URLs starting with *https://*.

 ### Supported File Formats